onkarkasture/SQL_Job_Analysis/README.md

 - **ChatGPT:** It is a Large Language Model **(LLM)** used to reduce repetitive and menial tasks to fastrack the progress.
 - **Excel:** A very versatile tool for data management.
 Was used to give better structure to the dataset as well as to draw conclusions using the results.
 # The Analysis
-The Analysis is divided into 5 questions so as to make it more readable.
+The Analysis is divided into few questions so as to make it more readable.
 Note: All salary values are in **Dollars ($)**

 ### **Question 1:** What are the top 10 Data Analyst Jobs in India based on Yearly Salary?